 The ROBO Global Robotics & Automation Index is the original and leading stock index tracking the robotics, automation, and AI revolution for investors.
 ROBO provides investment exposure to a basket of best-in-class robotics companies around the world.

-The technology-enabled automation of complex business processes drives greater simplicity, productivity, quality, transparency, sustainability, and ultimately greater competitive advantages for companies embracing a digital transformation.
-Ranging from data analytics and business intelligence to robotics process automation, examples also include voice assistants, chatbots, visualization and simulation software, and AR/VR.
-But automation isn’t just for IT processes.
-It can be applied to HR, finance, marketing, and R&D functions, streamlining workflows and automating hundreds of processes.
+The automation of complex business processes drives greater simplicity, productivity, quality, transparency, sustainability, and ultimately greater competitive advantages for companies embracing a digital transformation.
+Ranging from data analytics and business intelligence to robotics process automation, automation can be applied across business models in all sectors.

 The logistics and warehouse automation industry is at an inflection point as the boon in e-commerce continues to dramatically raise the bar for supply chain efficiency.
 From autonomous mobile robots and advanced storage systems to track & trace technologies, logistics automation enables increasingly speedy, safe, and error-free distribution, a shorter time-to-market, and ultimately lower costs to businesses and consumers.

 Feeding and sustaining the world continues to be one of our most important economic activities.
-A new generation of autonomous systems and data analytics tools are bringing the benefits of traditional automation, such as precision and the elimination of rote labor, to this domain.
-For example, precision agriculture offers the potential to greatly reduce costs and minimize our environmental footprint by applying water and fertilizer on an as- needed basis.
-Meanwhile, the food processing industry continues to automate aggressively to meet increasing demand for greater volume, lower costs, and more stringent safety requirements.
+A new generation of autonomous systems and data analytics tools is bringing the benefits of traditional automation to this domain.

 As healthcare costs continue to rise globally, robotics, automation, and AI is poised to provide a countering force to this trend.
 Using robotics and autonomous systems in areas including rehabilitation, diagnostics, exoskeletons, and care for the elderly promises to drastically reduce costs and improve the quality of life for many people.
-In addition, as in all other application areas, robotics and automation can enable new capabilities that transcend cost-cutting, such as the use of robots for many types of precision medicine, including surgeries on the tiniest elements of the heart and lung, and neurological treatments.
+In addition, as in all other application areas, robotics and automation can enable new capabilities that transcend cost-cutting.

 In order for a system to exhibit autonomy and determine its own internal state, it must be able to sense its environment.
-This is referred to as exteroception and proprioception.
 For robotic systems, this level of sensing is important for the same reasons that exteroceptive senses (sight, sound, etc.), and proprioceptive senses (ability to know where our limbs are and what they are doing without directly observing them) are important for human beings—they enable us to perceive the world around us.
-Robotic systems, however, are not limited to the standard senses.
-In robotics, a sensor can be developed to detect almost anything that can be measured.

 Actuation is the means by which machines interact with the physical world.
 For human beings, this mainly refers to our limbs and, in particular, our hands.
 Machines, however, are not limited to manipulation.
 Almost anything that has an effect on the physical world can be made into an actuator.
 Actuation techniques include electric, hydraulic (compressed fluid), mechanical, and pneumatic (compressed air).